-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 Smoking apart, leaked position papers seen by the Corporate Europe Observatory NGO indicated that industry was also trying to delay new medical standards, loosen CO2 emissions ones, and speed up construction of 5G networks in reaction to the pandemic.

-"Extra efforts on transparency are crucial in these times," and EU staff needed "guidance" on how to behave, the NGO's Silva said.
+"Extra efforts on transparency are crucial in these times," the NGO's Silva said.

+And with video-lobbying blurring the line between casual phone calls and formal meetings, EU staff needed "guidance" on how to behave, she added.

 "Lobbyists representing the fossil fuel value chain are ready to take advantage of this situation to push for financial support and tax breaks or for diluting or delaying climate regulation", Danny Magill, from InfluenceMap, another pro-transparency NGO in Brussels, also warned.